js4jiang5/BatteryOptimizer_for_Mac/README.md

   battery dailylog
     output daily log and show daily log store location

+  battery changelog
+    show the changelog of the latest version on Github

   battery logs LINES[integer, optional]
     output logs of the battery CLI and GUI
     eg: battery logs 100